 The autumn fruit is a large (4 to 7 inch long, 1 to 2 inch wide) thick dark red-brown pod that usually stays on the tree over winter, but if it drops in autumn, it does not open at that time to disburse the seeds, but remains closed during the winter.
 The seeds are 3/4 inch bean-like rounded seeds, usually 4 per pod, but up to 6, that are embedded in a sticky pulp.
 Seeds in the spring can easily be germinated and planted but the seeds should be scarified first.
 Animals avoid the seeds and the leaves as they contain the toxic alkaloid cystisine.

 Habitat: It is a superior tree for the home landscape as it is not known to be susceptible to disease or insects in this area.
-The Minnesota Landscape Arboretum introduced a cultivar in 1996 that is a male and is considered a superior shade tree.
 Full sun and moist soil is best for this tree.

-Names: The generic name, Gymnocladus, is from two Greek words, gymnos, meaning 'naked' and klados, meaning 'a branch' and refers to the appearance of the tree when not in leaf - it appears to be dead when it is not in leaf, the buds do not swell until ready to leaf-out and it leafs out late and drops leaves early, providing many months of a 'dead-tree' look.
+Names: The generic name, Gymnocladus, is from two Greek words, gymnos, meaning 'naked' and klados, meaning 'a branch' and refers to the appearance of the tree when not in leaf.
 The species name, dioicus, means 'of separate houses' and refers to the flowers being of a single sex on each tree.
 Other Gymnocladus species have bisexual flowers.
 The author names for the plant classification are as follows: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was amended by ‘K. Koch’ which refers to Karl Heinrich Emil Koch (1809-1879), German botanist, Professor of Botany, first professional horticultural officer in Germany, plant collector in and near Asia Minor.
 The common name comes from the seeds which were an early coffee substitute when roasted but are considered somewhat poisonous (as are the leaves) when not roasted.
 (Roasting neutralizes the toxin).
 More notes below.

 Above: 1st photo - The pure form of a younger specimen of Kentucky Coffeetree, unconfined by other trees in early spring with the prior year's pods still attached; 2nd photo - in summer, in full leaf - 3rd photo - Fall leaf color.